-The Industrial Biotechnology Program offers a five-year interdisciplinary curriculum towards a bachelor's degree in the fields of biology. chemistry and chemical engineering.
-The program mission is to prepare professionals capable of developing and advancing biotechnology to contribute to the socioeconomic development of the island of Puerto Rico.
+The Industrial Biotechnology Program offers a five-year interdisciplinary curriculum towards a bachelor's degree in the fields of biology. chemistry and chemical engineering. program mission is to prepare professionals capable of developing and advancing biotechnology to contribute to the socioeconomic development of the island of Puerto Rico.
 Biotechnology has been identified as a major thrust area for the development of a knowledge-based economy in Puerto Rico.
-The program has an Industrial Advisory Board who provides guidelines with regards to curriculum and initiatives that address the industrial component of the Program.
+The program has an Industrial Advisory Board which provides guidelines with regards to curriculum and initiatives that address the industrial component of the Program.
 The student profile is characterized by knowledge and skills in the areas of industrial microbiology, molecular biology, biochemistry, bioprocess engineering, problem solving, troubleshooting, analytical thinking and communication skills, among others.
 Research and industrial internships are part of the required experience of a graduate from this program.
-Leadership and teamwork are promoted by participation in the Industrial Biotechnology Student Association and extracurricular activities sponsored by major biotechnology companies.
+Leadership and teamwork are promoted by participation in the Industrial Student Biotechnology Association extracurricular activities sponsored by major biotechnology companies.
 The curriculum is complemented by short courses offered by industrial and academic partners who are in tuned to the current trends of the field.
 The Program has a data base of its students' resumès to promote placement by participation in activities such as the annual job fair.
 Industrial Biotechnology graduates are well prepared for entry into the industry market or to continue advanced graduate degrees.
 Students are encouraged to participate in annual local, national and international congresses to present their work.
 By issuing bi-monthly newsletters, our students are informed about the most recent accomplishments and opportunities offered by the Program.
 Over 500 high school students have been impacted by our outreach program to promote biotechnology as an alternate option for university studies and a professional career path.
-During the summers of 2005-2007, 60 K-12 students will be recruited for a two-week Biotechnology Summer Camp.
-This summer activity will provide a hands-on background motivation to the students in the areas of Biotechnology.
-Environmental Industrial Biotechnology, Marine Biotechnology,